Semrush helps you:

 Entrepreneur – Backlinko mention

-• Compared to most other link building services, Featured is dirt cheap (or even free).
+• Compared to most other backlink SEO services, Featured is dirt cheap (or even free).

 • The vast majority of links that you get are from legit sites.
 So you don’t need to worry about black hat links or Google penalties.